ibexa/documentation-developer/docs/content_management/field_types/field_types.md

 - Storing data, either using the native storage engine mechanisms or specific means
 - Validating input data
 - Making the data searchable (if applicable)
-- Displaying Fields of this type
+- Displaying fields of this type

 ## Custom data

-[[= product_name =]] can support custom data to be stored in the Fields of a content item.
+[[= product_name =]] can support custom data to be stored in the fields of a content item.
 To do so, you need to create a custom field type.

 A custom field type must implement the **FieldType Service Provider Interfaces**